Coupler microwave-activated controlled phase gate on fluxonium qubits: Experimental results

 Finally, after we determine the parameters of the drive signal, we test the CZ gate.
 First, we perform a tomography experiment of the two-qubit identity gate I with zero duration, and of the CMACP-generated CZ gate, repeated once and twice.
 The obtained fidelities are 0.9824, 0.9892 and 0.9637 for the I, CZ and CZ$^2$ gates, correspondingly, and the Pauli process matrices are shown in Fig.~\ref{fig:tomography}.
 The disadvantage of the tomography method is that the result is strongly affected by state preparation and measurement (SPAM) errors.
 Thus, in consideration of the poor readout, the fidelity of the CZ gate turned out to be higher than that of the identity gate.
 The large difference between the fidelities of the CZ and CZ$^2$ gates indicates significant residual population of the coupler after the first CMACP gate, expected for the current system parameters.
 Indeed, if the coupler does not completely return to the ground state after the gate execution, it does not decrease fidelity of the current gate, but has a strong effect on subsequent gates.

 Second, we test the CZ gate using the cross entropy benchmarking technique (XEB) \cite{arute2019quantum, Boixo2018}.
 This method accommodates SPAM errors, and is highly sensitive to the residual population of the non-computational states.
 For the experiment we test quantum circuits with depth $m$ up to 100, for each depth we generate 150 sets of two random sequences $\{C_{11},...,C_{1m}\}$, $\{C_{21},...,C_{2m}\}$ of the single-qubit Clifford gates and average the readout results over 10000 repetitions of each of these sets with and without (reference) the interleaved target CZ gate.
-We approximate the average depolarization fidelity $F_\mathrm{dep}$ by the function $ap^m$, where $p$ is the depolarization probability and $a$ is a fitting parameter.
+We approximate the average depolarization fidelity $F_\mathrm{dep}$ by the function $ap^m$, where $p$ is the depolarization fidelity per cycle and $a$ is a fitting parameter.
 The conventional gate fidelity can be calculated with the formula

 where $D = 2^n$ is the dimension of the Hilbert space ($n=2$).
-If a target gate is inserted after each single-qubit operation, then the average fidelity of the gate is determined by the eq.~\ref{eq:fidelity} with $p = p_2/p_1$, where $p_2$ and $p_1$ are the depolarizing parameters corresponding to the interleaved and reference sequences.
+If a target gate is inserted after each single-qubit operation, then the average fidelity of the gate is determined by the eq.~\ref{eq:fidelity} with $p = p_2/p_1$, where $p_2$ and $p_1$ are the depolarization fidelities per cycle corresponding to the interleaved and reference sequences \cite{PhysRevLett123210501}.

 In Fig.~\ref{fig:xeb}, blue dots show an exponential decay of the depolarization fidelity of the reference random single-qubit Clifford-gate sequence executed simultaneously on two computational qubits.
 The orange dots present similar data with the inserted target CZ gate.
 With a least squares fit we obtain $p_1 = (99.00 \pm 0.05)$\% and $p_2 = (95.6 \pm 0.4)$\%.
 The average fidelities of the single-qubit Clifford gates and the CMACP-generated CZ gate are $F = (99.28 \pm 0.03)$\% and $F = (97.6 \pm 0.4)$\%, correspondingly.